Converting 1.71 Meters to Feet: A practical guide

 The Conversion Factor: The Bridge Between Meters and Feet

 This factor is derived from the defined relationship between the meter and the foot.
-The international yard and pound agreement of 1959 established the relationship: 1 yard = 0.9144 meters.
+Worth adding: the international yard and pound agreement of 1959 established the relationship: 1 yard = 0.
+Think about it: 9144 meters.
 Since there are 3 feet in a yard, we can calculate the conversion factor: (0.9144 meters/yard) * (3 feet/yard) = 2.7432 feet/meter.
-However, for many purposes, a simplified conversion factor of 3.28084 is accurate enough.
+On the flip side, for many purposes, a simplified conversion factor of 3.28084 is accurate enough.

 Calculating 1.71 Meters to Feet: A Step-by-Step Approach